-The remuneration of each director should be proportionate to his or her skill and experience and should be sufficient to attract, motivate and retain skilled and qualified persons.
+The remuneration of each director should be proportionate to their skill and experience and should be sufficient to attract, motivate and retain skilled and qualified persons.
 The remuneration of directors is to be disclosed in the yearly financial statements of the company.